dipc-cc/slurm-training/4_monitoring.md

 In this example, you can see that node `n0001` is allocated to job 123456, which is currently running.
 <div align="justify">
 As always, remember to replace <code>123456</code> with your job ID and <code>myuser</code> with your username in these examples.
-And as always, the full list of options is available in the [SLURM documentation](https://slurm.schedmd.com/).</div>
+And as always, the full list of options is available in the <a href="https://slurm.schedmd.com/squeue.html">SLURM documentation</a>.</div>